LucasFadavi91/Java-Spring-Boot-TiendaVideoJuegos/README.md

 # Java-Spring-Boot-TiendaVideoJuegos
-This repository contains the development of an API to rent video games.
+This repository contains an API that simulates the rental of video games.